 Universities, publishers and learned societies looking to participate in this study should contact Helen.Snaith@re.ukri.org for further information.

 The group is chaired by Professor Roger Kain (Professor of Humanities, School of Advanced Study, and Vice President Research and HE Policy, British Academy).
 It members are representatives and experts from funding bodies, academic leadership, research administration and publishers (including traditional, commercial, university and academic-led presses).

-The partners recognise the wide interest in this work and expect to contact and involve other stakeholders in their discussions.
+recognise the wide interest in this work and expect to contact and involve other stakeholders in their discussions.
 The membership is provided below.